csmetrics/csmetrics.net/docs/Overview.md

 * Qiongkai Xu, ANU

 ## <a name="ack"></a>Acknowledgements
-We thank [Computer Research Association (CRA)](http://cra.org), ANU [College of Engineering and Computer Science](http://cecs.anu.edu.au), [Research School of Computer Science](http://cs.anu.edu.au) for supporting the development of the data and web application.
-We thank [Microsoft Academic Search](http://academic.research.microsoft.com) for their help and data, and [dblp](http://dblp.uni-trier.de) for their data.
+We thank the [Computer Research Association (CRA)](http://cra.org),  [ANU College of Engineering and Computer Science](http://cecs.anu.edu.au), and [ANU Research School of Computer Science](http://cs.anu.edu.au) for supporting the development of the data and web application.
+We thank [Microsoft Academic Search](http://academic.research.microsoft.com) for their help and data, and [DBLP](http://dblp.uni-trier.de) for their data.